History of Belgium: Growth and poverty

-The Second "School War" 1950–59
+Second "School War" 1950–1959

-After victory in the 1950 elections, a Christian Social Party (PSC-CVP) government came to power in Belgium.
-The new education minister, Pierre Harmel increased the wages of teachers in private (Catholic) schools and introduced laws linking the subsidies for private schools to the number of pupils.
+After victory in the 1950 elections, a Christian Social Party (PSC-CVP) government came to power.
+The new education minister, Pierre Harmel, increased the wages of teachers in private (Catholic) schools and introduced laws linking the subsidies for private schools to the number of pupils.
 These measures were perceived by the anti-clerical Liberals and Socialists as a "declaration of war".

 When the 1954 elections brought to power a coalition of Socialists and Liberals, the new Education Minister, Leo Collard, immediately set out to reverse the measures taken by his predecessor, founding a large number of secular schools and only permitting teachers with a diploma, forcing many priests out of the profession.
 These measures sparked mass protests from the Catholic bloc.
 A compromise was eventually found by the next government (a Catholic minority led by Gaston Eyskens), and the "Schools War" was concluded by the November 6, 1958 "School Pact".

 Congolese independence and the Congo Crisis

-After riots in the Congo in 1959, the scheduled gradual transition to independence was speeded up dramatically.
-In June 1960, the Belgian Congo was replaced by the short lived First Republic of Congo, led by the democratically elected and charismatic Congolese statesman Patrice Lumumba, a former political prisoner.
-Belgian forces withdrew, leaving the military force, the Force Publique, under Congo's control.
+After riots in the Congo in 1959, the scheduled gradual transition to independence was sped up dramatically.
+In June 1960, the Belgian Congo was replaced by the short-lived First Republic of Congo, led by the democratically elected Congolese statesman Patrice Lumumba.
+Belgian forces withdrew, leaving the military Force Publique under Congo's control.
 Order broke down as mutinying soldiers attacked whites who remained in the country.
-Belgians forces were briefly sent in to evacuate Belgian nationals and army officers.
+Belgians forces were briefly sent to evacuate Belgian nationals and army officers.

 In July 1960, the southern state of Katanga Province declared its independence, forming the State of Katanga.
 Katanga's bid for sovereignty was supported by Belgian mining companies and soldiers, who had considerable assets in the area.
 Later that month, United Nations peacekeepers were deployed to the country.
 During this period of anarchy, the region of South Kasai also declared independence.
-Faced with the possibility that the Soviet Union would attempt to use the situation to install a sympathetic regime, western powers including Belgium, supported Joseph Mobutu who installed his own, right-wing regime in the Congo.
+Western powers including Belgium supported Joseph Mobutu, who installed a right-wing regime in the Congo.
 Lumumba was murdered and civil war ensued.
-Belgian paratroopers were again deployed to the country, this time to rescue civilian hostages captured in Stanleyville during an operation known as Dragon Rouge.
+Belgian paratroopers were again deployed, this time to rescue civilian hostages captured in Stanleyville during an operation known as Dragon Rouge.
 At the end Mobutu emerged as the ruler of the re-unified country, which he named Zaire.